mtlynch/mtlynch.io/content/book-reports/the-mom-test/index.md

   * Common anti-pattern: the founding team's "businessperson" does 100% of the customer interviews and reports the takeaways to the team.
     * This creates an imbalance of power because the businessperson can win any product argument by saying, "it's what the customer wants."
     * Customer conversations are subject to interpretation, so it's undesirable to have a single person interpreting everything for the team.

-* Prepping for a customer interview
+### Prepping for a customer interview

 * Decide with your founding team what your top three questions are.
 * Decide what commitments you want from the customer.
 * Eliminate any questions that you can answer yourself with desk research.
 * Read through interviewee's profile on LinkedIn

-* Holding the customer interview
+### Who should participate in customer interviews?

 * Everyone involved in big decisions should attend at least some customer interviews
   * Ideal is to have two people from your company at each meeting.
+One acts as a lead, while the other acts as a notetaker.
     * The lead focuses on asking questions.
     * The notetaker records important details and acts as a backup if the lead misses important questions.
     * Three or more interviewers is overwhelming.
   * Write notes in a paper notebook or on notecards.
     * Typing during a meeting can come across as rude.
     * Capture exact quotes when possible.

+### Kicking off the meeting

+* Take control of the meeting from the beginning.
+  * Otherwise, the customer may begin asking about your idea instead of focusing on their problem.
+* Reiterate what you said in your pre-meeting email, then move into the first question.

-* Post-interview review
+### Post-interview review

 * Transfer the meeting notes to a place where everyone on the founding team can read them (e.g., Google Docs, internal wiki).
-  * Talk through the key quotes and takeaways.
+* Talk through the key quotes and takeaways with your team.
 * Review conversations at the meta-level.
   * Which questions worked?
   * How can we improve interviews in the future?